 Welcome.
 We’re Hannah and Kelty, hosts of a podcast and video series that empowers parents to transcend their parenting struggles with awareness, grace and purpose.
-We search for meaning as mothers by engaging with the most difficult aspects of parenting — basically, all the things that make us want to drink wine and hide under the covers.
+We search for meaning as mothers by engaging with the most difficult aspects of parenting — basically, all the interpersonal, conflict-filled moments that make us want to drink wine and hide under the covers.

 Upbringing represents our journey to get more comfortable amidst our most uncomfortable experiences, inspired by the belief that there is where real growth lies.
 Explore a handful of our core beliefs below and visit our Empowerments to learn more about what guides us on this parenting / podcasting adventure.

 • We’re not done yet.
 Let’s acknowledge that we have as much growing up to do as our kids.
 When we see parenting as an inside job, we grant ourselves permission to show up and grow up.

 • The hard stuff is the good stuff.
 Let’s get crazy and choose to believe that our kids’ tough emotions and behaviors have inherent value.
 Engaging mindfully elevates the situation, their skills, and our bond.

 • Every parent is an activist.
 Let’s think of every interaction with our kids as a way to build their brains and hearts.
 When they learn respect, connection and trust in our homes they can move through the world in kind.